kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 We've got this supercut that shows the whole thing in under 45 seconds, but it should be clear from watching that this is a non-trivial cluster with more than just a handful of demo-app services and production-targeted services across a wide variety of Cloud Native vendors and projects.

-VCluster was absolutely perfect for our Home Lab's "Production" and "Staging" instances.
+VCluster was absolutely perfect for our Home Lab's "Production" services, (or better call it "Staging" – but services that we care about!)

-We can allow our child clusters [pass-through access to the storage class](https://www.vcluster.com/docs/architecture/storage#sync-persistent-volumes) in our "Production" kubeadm cluster, syncing persistent volumes they create to the parent cluster and permitting privileged access to the physical nodes, so pet clusters can create persistent volumes with a `hostPath` (or we can prohibit all of that, but for our purposes it's exactly what we need.)
+We can allow our child clusters [pass-through access to the storage class](https://www.vcluster.com/docs/architecture/storage#sync-persistent-volumes) in our "Production" kubeadm cluster, syncing persistent volumes they create to the parent cluster and permitting privileged access to the physical nodes, so pet clusters can create persistent volumes with a `hostPath` (or we can prohibit all of that, but) for our purposes the pass-through behavior is exactly what we needed.

+We can use a host cluster to approximate the behavior of a Resource Group or cloud tenant account, so persistent volumes that get used on a tenant (VCluster or cloud-based cluster) can outlive our cluster.

+When your clusters need to be created and destroyed, they may have different lifecycles than the apps and data they hosted.
+Through careful planning you can avoid the need to restore from backups.

 ### All Together

 We had enough physical nodes for one cluster, but we needed that cluster to host persistent services like database and authentication, services that provide service to other clusters with varying service levels of their own, making frequent tear-down and recreation of the entire cluster in our Home Lab an impractical target.

-But now we can simulate a close approximation.
+But now we can simulate a close approximation of a singular type of catastrophe which can have befallen our clusters: accidental deletion.

 The VCluster "Staging" pet has persistent storage that's linked to the parent "Production" cluster, and when our "Staging" cluster goes down, any volume definitions are expected to be retained on the parent cluster unless their reclaim policy was set to `Delete` (but there will be more on retention and the reclaim policy when we get to [Persistent Data with Helm](persistent-volumes/persistent-data-with-helm.md), later on in the guide!)